christianalfoni/christianalfoni.github.io/_posts/2014-08-01-why-javascript-inheritance-is-so-difficult-to-understand.md

 5. We instantiate two Child objects

-As we see each child will get their own "ownList", but they point to the same instantiated Parent object on their prototype.
+As we see each child will get their own "ownList" and they point to the same instantiated Parent object on their prototype.
 Now this works...

 ### But is this right?
-If we would do this the JavaScript native objects way, the prototype of **Child** should not be an instance of **Parent**, the prototype of **Child** should be an instance of a **Child Prototype** where the prototype of **Parent**, an instance of **ParentPrototype**, is connected.
+If we would do this the JavaScript native objects way, the prototype of **Child** should not be an instance of **Parent**, the prototype of **Child** should be an instance of a **ChildPrototype** and the prototype of **ChildPrototype** should be an instance of **ParentPrototype**.
 Like this:

 {% highlight javascript %}
 /*